eduardodiez/Machineries/README.md

  Can expect a model to generalize well if it explains the training data surprisingly well given the complexity of the model

-## The Data
+## The Data and Features

+In this project we will use data from four accelerometers on the belt, forearm, arm, and dumbell of six participants.
+They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
+So, the data contain the raw information from the gyroscopes and also some variables derivates from the raw as mean, standard deviation among other few.

-After inspection and work with the data we arrive to the conclusion that the variable we can considerer as real feature are:
+After the inspection and work around with the data we arrive to the conclusion that the variables we can understand as real features with added value to be used to model the problem effectively are those about roll, yaw, pitch and total acceleration that correspond with each of the four locations where the gyroscopes are registering the movements.

 <img src="img/DataPlot.png" title="Figure 1.
 Initial set of features selected; Roll, Pitch, Yaw and total acceleration." alt="Figure 1.
 Initial set of features selected; Roll, Pitch, Yaw and total acceleration." width="100%\textwidth" />

-Finally we confirm that `roll_bell` was correlated with two other features therefore was remove, giving the final features as:

-## The Features
+After removal the other variables, we proceeded to the proper ordering of the remaining to present them graphically, so one can easily detect any anomaly that may exist and whereafter was computed the correlation between them.
+The variable **roll_bell** was found correlated with other two of them thus, we decided to eliminate it from the dataset.

+Below we show the 15 variables with which we make our model

 <table class='gmisc_table' style='border-collapse: collapse;' >
 	<thead>